 CAF-II, RDOF, and Location-Based Mapping: 2015-2021

 The year was 2015, and the FCC bumped the definition of broadband to 25Mbps down/3Mbps up.
 We could jump on our Microsoft Edge browser at very high speeds and find out the PSI of Tom Brady’s footballs in 2015.
 By this time, the census block-level data had contributed to the Connect America Fund moving to a reverse auction.
-Identifying eligible census blocks and reserves were measured using this more granular approach to broadband mapping.
+Identifying eligible census blocks and reserves was measured using this more granular approach to broadband mapping.
 By most standards, the continual improvements in broadband mapping had yielded at least some measure of success.
 However, not unlike Tom Brady’s footballs, there was some deflation among those who built the networks and the public that needed bandwidth — indicating that the data was not accurate enough.

 In 2018, CostQuest, US Telecom, and other Broadband Mapping Initiative (BMI) members worked to find a path to better data for broadband mapping.
 In 2019, CostQuest developed the Broadband Serviceable Location Fabric (and in early 2021 we launched more data attributes (layers of data on top of locations) to support the Fabric, which we later named the “BroadbandFabric Data Suites” ) to bring broadband mapping to the actual location of structures – places that are candidates for broadband service.
 This development of the Broadband Serviceable Location Fabric eventually made its way to the halls of Congress.

 The Broadband DATA Act (more on this in a future article) was passed in March of 2020 and included requirements for the FCC to use specific data collection standards and structure-level mapping.
 Born from this Act, was the FCC’s Digital Opportunity Data Collection, renamed to Broadband Data Collection (BDC) program in March 2021, will look to build on the Form 477 program and works to improve the granularity and accuracy of broadband mapping going forward.
 The ability to view broadband availability, speeds, technology below the census block level, and on a location-by-location structure-level basis, will further improve broadband maps and the subsequent analysis and decisions derived from them.